 For single filers, that threshold is $200,000.
 For married couples filing jointly the income threshold is $250,000.
 Married filing separately?
 Your income threshold is $125,000.
 Say you’re a single filer.
 The first $200,000 of your salary will be subject to the regular 1.45% employee-paid Medicare tax.
 Every dollar above $200,000 will then be taxed at 2.35 % (1.45+0.9=2.35).

-Payroll taxes may seem like a bummer.
-After all, they reduce your take-home pay.
-Still, the fact that your payroll taxes are deducted from your earnings means that you don’t pay a huge tax bill once a year.
-That can make it easier to manage your money and it may even mean you get a refund come tax time.
+Payroll taxes reduce your take-home pay.
+But, since they are deducted from your earnings, you won’t have to pay a huge tax bill once a year.
+This can make it easier to manage your money and it may even get you a refund come tax time.
+That is why it’s important to fill out your W-4 tax withholding form correctly when you start a new job, and update it as needed, since this determines how much your employer withholds from your paycheck.

 Photo credit: © iStock/Ahlapot, © iStock/i_frontier, © iStock/GaryPhoto